egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 * Expansion: the number of edges that cross the community border
 * Internal Density: the ratio of edges within the cluster with respect to all possible edges
 * Cut Ratio and Normalized Cut: the fraction of all possible edges leaving the cluster
-* Maximum/Average ODF: the maximum/average fraction of nodes’ edges crossing the cluster border
+* Maximum/Average ODF (out-degree fraction): the maximum/average fraction of nodes’ edges crossing the cluster border

 #### Modularity